+Prior work reuses an agent's own rollouts for denser supervision via hindsight relabeling~\citep{Andrychowicz2017HER} or on-policy expert correction~\citep{Ross2011Dagger}.
+We instead treat the observed next states themselves as supervision, requiring neither goal relabeling nor an interactive expert.

 \textbf{World Models.} World models~\citep{sutton1991dyna,ha2018world,Hafner2020Dreamv1,hafner2021dreamerv2} are traditionally trained on observed state transitions to predict future states and rewards, allowing model-based RL to reduce sample complexity and support speculative planning.
-Recent work extends this idea to language agents by using LLMs as world models~\citep{Gu2025WebDreamer,Guo2025SVS,Chae2024WMA,Hao2023RAP}, which improves downstream performance through language-mediated simulations.
-Despite the different state representations of world models in different eras, most of these systems still treat the world model as a \emph{separate} simulator, echoing classical control pipelines.
+Recent work extends this idea to language agents by using LLMs as world models~\citep{Gu2025WebDreamer,Chae2024WMA,Hao2023RAP}, which improves downstream performance through language-mediated simulations.
+Despite the different state representations of world models in different era, most of these systems still treat the world model as a \emph{separate} simulator, echoing classical control pipelines.
 In contrast, we view the interaction trace itself as an auxiliary prediction task for the agent policy, similar in spirit to mid-training~\citep{Zhang2025GUIMid}.
 By training the policy to predict its own future states, the model internalizes coarse environment dynamics without a standalone simulator.
 This \emph{implicit} world model grounds the agent in its operating context, offers a lightweight warm-up for faster adaptation, and avoids the planning overhead required by explicit simulators.
-Concurrent work~\citep{Yu2025dynathink} proposes similar methods and focuses on the OSWorld environment~\citep{xie2024osworld}, whereas we study a broader range of environments.
+Concurrent work~\citep{FAIR2025CodeWorldModel, Yu2025dynathink, Chen2025SPA} also explores world modeling before policy training in specific domains; we use expert demonstrations as anchors to ensure diverse explorations in deep states across various environments.